Nanjing Massacre: Japanese war crimes in urban areas

+Massacre contest

 Perhaps the most notorious atrocity was a killing contest between two Japanese officers as reported in the Tokyo Nichi Nichi Shimbun and the English-language Japan Advertiser.
 The contest—a race between the two officers to see who could kill 100 people first using only a sword—was covered much like a sporting event with regular updates on the score over a series of days.
 In Japan, the veracity of the newspaper article about the contest was the subject of ferocious debate for several decades starting in 1967.

+In 1937, the Osaka Mainichi Shimbun and its sister newspaper, the Tokyo Nichi Nichi Shimbun, covered a contest between two Japanese officers, Toshiaki Mukai and Tsuyoshi Noda of the Japanese 16th Division.
+The two men were described as vying to be the first to kill 100 people with a sword before the capture of Nanjing.
+From Jurong, Jiangsu to Tangshan, Mukai had killed 89 people while Noda had killed 78.
+The contest continued because neither had killed 100 people.
+By the time they had arrived at Purple Mountain, Noda had killed 105 people while Mukai had killed 106 people.
+Both officers supposedly surpassed their goal during the heat of battle, making it impossible to determine which officer had actually won the contest.
+Therefore, according to journalists Asami Kazuo and Suzuki Jiro, writing in the Tokyo Nichi Nichi Shimbun of December 13, they decided to begin another contest to kill 150 people.

-In 2000, historian Bob Tadashi Wakabayashi concurred with certain Japanese scholars who had argued that the contest was a concocted story, with the collusion of the soldiers themselves for the purpose of raising the national fighting spirit.
+In 2000, historian Bob Tadashi Wakabayashi concurred with certain Japanese scholars who had argued that the contest was a concocted story by the Japanese army, with the collusion of the soldiers themselves for the purpose of raising their national fighting spirit.

 In 2005, a Tokyo district judge dismissed a suit by the families of the lieutenants, stating that "the lieutenants admitted the fact that they raced to kill 100 people" and that the story cannot be proven to be clearly false.
 The judge also ruled against the civil claim of the plaintiffs because the original article was more than 60 years old.
 The historicity of the event remains disputed in Japan.

-Retreating Chinese Troops' Scorched-Earth Policy
+Chinese scorched-earth policy

-The Nanjing garrison force set fire to buildings and houses in the areas close to Xiakuan to the north as well as in the environs of the eastern and southern city gates.
-Targets within and outside of the city walls—such as military barracks, private homes, the Chinese Ministry of Communication, forests and even entire villages—were completely burnt down, at an estimated value of US$20–30 million (1937).
+The Nanjing garrison set fire to buildings and houses in the areas close to Xiaguan to the north as well as in the environs of the eastern and southern city gates.
+Targets within and outside of the city walls—such as military barracks, private homes, the Ministry of Communication, forests, and entire villages—were completely burnt down, at an estimated value of US$20–30 million (1937).